Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 • learned how to make colored glass,

-• created library catalogues,
+• created library catalogs,

-• created recipe guides,
+• Created recipe guides

 • created a professional army,